-What is a Term Sheet (Ordinary Shares)?
+Need to draft a Term Sheet (Ordinary Shares)?

-Given the non-legally binding nature of a Term Sheet (Ordinary Shares), it is necessary for the parties to execute an Ordinary Shares Investment Agreement to record the binding terms in full.
+Given the non-legally binding nature of a term sheet, it is necessary for the parties to execute an Ordinary Shares Investment Agreement to record the binding terms in full.

 - Basic information about the company;